 We love creative writing.
 The skills learned from writing creatively are, in our opinion, some of the most valuable skills students can acquire.
 Despite this, we know from speaking with our customers that teaching creative writing can be one of the more difficult English lessons to teach.
 So I thought I would put together some tips to consider when writing creatively.

 Unfortunately, I am not nearly qualified enough to do so.
 The rest of this blog is written by Alyson Morris, who is an expert in teaching English, as I can attest to myself, being a former student of hers.
 Alyson is the course director of English and Creative writing at Coventry University.
-She also writes poetry, flash fiction and short stories.
-Here are her 10 points to consider when writing creatively (or click here to see her 10 points for primary school pupils):
+She also writes poetry, flash fiction, and short stories.
+Here are her 10 points to consider when writing creatively:

 1. Think about your readers.
 Who are they and what sort of things will interest them.